-People rely on substances for many reasons: sometimes for enjoyment or to be social with friends, sometimes to deal with stressful situations, sometimes to escape from other things going on in their lives.
+People rely on substances for many reasons: for fun, to be social with friends, to deal with stressful situations, or to escape from other things going on in their lives.

-Misuse of substances including alcohol and drugs puts you at risk of physical and psychological harm, both short and long-term.
-Addictions aren’t limited to alcohol and drugs; they include gambling, gaming, shopping, sex addictions, among others.
+Misuse of substances such as alcohol and drugs puts you at risk of physical and psychological harm, both short-term and long-term.
+Addictions aren’t limited to alcohol and drugs; they include gambling, smoking, shopping, gaming, and sex, among other things.

 With all addictive disorders, you can develop strong cravings, find it hard to cut down, or experience withdrawal when you do.
 Substance and other addictions can put you at risk of developing mental health conditions, or make existing mental health conditions much worse.